 Early application is strongly recommended to be considered for scholarships, assistantships or other forms of financial support.
 Please note that admission into the program is not a guarantee of financial support.
 Ph.D. students who are selected for funding typically receive the following yearly financial package for a period of up to four years.

-- Upon proof of insurance, students receive up to $3,000 in reimbursement
+**Reimbursed to student upon proof of insurance, up to $3,000

 For more information contact Dina Krasikova, Ph.D. program advisor.